ryanorendorff/ryanorendorff.github.io/src/posts/2022-11-27-define-once/define-once.md

 ## Functions are redefined every time a cell is run

 When using a notebook, the code in a cell is rerun every time we execute that cell.
-The results are all assigned to the global namespace in the running notebook kernel.
+The definitions in the cell being run are assigned to the global namespace in the running notebook kernel.
 Put another way, we can think of running a cell as the following pseudocode.

 ```python
 # Before running a cell, we can find find all globally defined